Gloriously crispy hash browns loaded with all the extras: bacon, eggs, and yes, kimchi. Eat for for breakfast, lunch, dinner, or all of the above!

 - Add potato to a clean bowl and add onion powder, salt, and pepper.
 Fluff up with fingers and mix thoroughly.

 - Heat oven to 350F/17C.
-Heat cast iron skillet over medium heat until hot but not smoking.
+Heat cast iron skillet on medium heat until hot but not smoking.
 Add olive oil and butter to the pan.
 When the butter melts, sprinkle grated potatoes in an even, 1/2 inch layer all the way to the edges of the pan.
 Do not disturb!
 Do not touch!
 Cook until the first side is crispy and golden brown, about 6-8 minutes.
 (Slide spatula under the center of the hash brown and lift, checking for color.)

 - Flip hash browns, using a large fish spatula.
-Since the extra starch was not rinsed away, it should stay together in one "pancake."
+If the extra starch was not rinsed away, it should stay together in one "pancake."
 Cook until second side is golden brown, about 2-3 more minutes.

 - "Dry" the potatoes in the oven at 350F for 5 minutes.
 This is the last step that ensures the crispiest hash browns ever!